Use of two-body correlated basis functions with van der Waals interaction to study the shape-independent approximation for a large number of trapped interacting bosons: Introduction

+We investigate the effect of the long attractive tail (by changing $C_{6}$, adjusting the cutoff radius $r_{c}$, such that they produce the same scattering length) on the ground state energy for a wide range of $N$.
+For $a_{s} = 100\,{\rm Bohr}$, we observe good agreement between our many-body results and the mean-field results.
+This establishes the applicability of the SIA for a wide range of $N$.
+In addition to the ground state energy, we also calculate the effect of the long-range attractive tail of the van der Waals interaction on the one-body density for a small and a large number of atoms in the trap.
+Although we observe that the one-body density profile is almost independent of the choice of the long-range attractive tail of the van der Waals potential, the peak value of the density substantially differ from the mean-field results.
+We next analyze the finite size effect on the one-body density profile.

-Study of collective excitations both at low and high energies at such large particle number limit is quite interesting for the following reason.
-The excitations at high energy are expected to be of single-particle nature.
-However laboratory BEC is a strongly inhomogeneous system due to the external trap and may significantly differ from the uniform Bose gas where only phonons are present at low energy.
-Thus the study of transition from low-lying collective excitations to single-particle excitations by the correlated many-body method using the realistic interaction is itself interesting.
-In the limit of large particle number, ignoring the kinetic energy term in the GP equation one gets the TF approximation.
-In the same limit the collective excitations are described by the hydrodynamic (HD) model~\cite{Stringari,Dalfovo} of superfluidity, eigenfrequencies are calculated by a simple analytic formula.
-It is already shown that the HD approximation provides excellent description only for the low-lying elementary excitations.
-At the opposite end, the Hartree-Fock theory correctly predicts the single particle nature.
-Thus our present complete many-body calculation can be treated as a bridge between the two extreme cases and will explore better understanding from the collective to single particle regime.
+Studies of collective excitations at both low and high energies at the large-$N$ limit is quite interesting for the following reason.
+The excitations at high energies are expected to be of single-particle nature.
+However, a laboratory BEC is a strongly inhomogeneous system due to the external trap and may significantly differ from the uniform Bose gas at low energies where only phonons are present.
+Thus the study of the transition from low-lying collective excitations to single-particle excitations by the correlated many-body method using the realistic interaction is itself interesting.
+In the present many-body calculation, we can in principle calculate all the low-lying and high-lying collective excitations.
+However, as mentioned in the formalism in the next section and in the result section, we solve the coupled differential equations by the hyperspherical adiabatic approximation (HAA) and consider the lowest eigen potential as the many-body effective potential.
+HAA with the lowest eigen potential is very accurate for the ground and few low-lying collective excitations.
+However, for the high-lying excitations the effect of higher order eigen potential will come in the picture and one should use the coupled adiabatic approximation.
+Thus for our present calculation we report only on the few low-lying excitations where the effect of higher order eigen potentials can be safely ignored.